al7aro/scop/README.md

 ---

-## ...more to come in the future...
+## How cool is this project, I want to know more!